Wanderoooo/Skybod/README.md

 JsonWriter JsonReader classes, along with corresponding tests, Writable interface, implementation of toJson in each class in model package all involve code with inspiration/direct usage of code template from WorkRoomApp at https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git

+## Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by:
+1. Complete registration
+2. Navigate to the "Bookings" tab
+3. Click the "Create New Booking" button
+4. Enter the day, time, aircraft type, instructor name, and toggle the type of lesson button
+5. Click "Confirm & Book" button
+6. Now you can see your added booking in the scroll pane in the "Bookings" tab

+- You can generate the second required action related to adding Xs to a Y (removing X from Y) by:
+1. Single click on the booking you'd like to cancel in the scroll pane in the "Bookings" tab
+2. Click on "Cancel Booking" below

+- You can locate my visual component by:
+1. My visual component is the image on the splash screen when the gui is first launched

+- You can save the state of my application by:
+1. Clicking on the X button top right of the window
+2. Click "Yes" on the popup dialogue box

+- You can reload the state of my application by:
+1. After launching of the gui, single click to exit the splash screen
+2. Click "Continue from last saved" button